The first step to becoming a successful business continuity (BC) solution provider is clearing up some confusion.

 Another shift in perspective that MSPs and VARs may need is to view business continuity plan development as more than a one-time project.

 “The most important aspect of providing business continuity solutions is lifecycle maintenance,” Bedsole says.
 “Any company can gear up once to face disruption, but to stay continually prepared is the real challenge.
 Your clients’ plans will need small rebuilds over and over again.
 Therefore, you need to address changes as soon as possible when they occur.
 A year of out date for a plan is a problem,” he comments.

 MSPs or VARs who take the lead on keeping business continuity plans up to date provide their clients with the greatest ability to respond to events that could disrupt operations.
 “It’s easy for clients to lose focus and drive when it comes to maintaining a BC plan,” Bedsole says.

 Moreover, he says that managing business continuity plans for multiple clients will ultimately benefit them all.
-“Every time we do a test, we learn something that we want to use to update our plans.
-We leverage all of the learning from tests so that all of our clients get the advantage from it.”
+“Every time we do a test, we learn something we want to use to update our plans.
+So we leverage all the learning from tests to benefit our clients.”